 Determining the origin and value of American made Dean guitars is actually quite easy.
 Every Dean guitar made in United States comes with a seven digit serial number that is printed on the back of the headstock.

+Unfortunately, this is a gray area of sorts for many models.
+Dean used a variety of hardware, including pickups, on numerous guitars.
 Sometimes the a same model would feature one set of hardware, while other times it would sport a completely different setup.
 This is why you need to know exactly what kind of configuration they used for a certain year in order to properly determine the year when these guitars were made.

 If you were wondering about Dean guitar serial number, and how to use that information to your advantage, hopefully this short article gave you some useful insight.

 Knowing how to read the serial number on these guitars can make a big difference if you’re shopping for a used one.
 It will allow you to fact check the sellers claims with more certainty.